vim-ctrlspace/vim-ctrlspace/README.md

 And that was the moment when **Vim-CtrlSpace** came to play.

-### Vim-CtrlSpace Idea
+### The Idea

-First, I wanted a cool buffer list.
-Something neat and easy.
+First, I wanted a cool buffer list to address problems with screen size and allow me to use Vim like in a distraction free mode.
+Something neat and easy which let me to hide unnecessary windows and just shift buffers when needed.
 MinibufExplorer and friends have some issues with unnamed buffers.
 Also, I have troubles when I have too many buffers open.
 The list gets longer and longer.
-A tool like CtrlP was helpful to some point (usually when I was looking for a buffer), but it doesn't show you all buffers available.
+A tool like CtrlP was helpful to some point (usually when I was looking for a concrete buffer with a name I remembered), but it didn't list all available buffers.

 I started playing with Rob Lillack's *VIM bufferlist* and finally I've created a solution.
 I've introduced a concept of many buffer lists tightly coupled with